AI-Generative-IoT/AI-Generative-IoT/README.md

 *Information for sponsors:*

-The editor seeks sponsors that are interested in supporting the publication of user stories in the journal and the development of predictive and generative models.
+The editor acknowledges sponsors that are interested in supporting the publication of user stories in the journal and the development of predictive and generative models.

 Don’t hesitate to get in touch with the editor at ejp@krealix.de.